 Green Mountain College formally opened its $5.8 million combined heat and power (CHP) biomass plant on Earth Day, April 22, 2010.
 In his remarks to about 300 students, faculty, staff, and community members, president Paul Fonteyn declared that by next year GMC would become the first college in the country to reach carbon neutrality after making significant on-site greenhouse gas emissions reductions.
 Special guests at the ceremony included Vermont Governor James Douglas.

 "This biomass plant is proof that we have the means and the technology to move towards a sustainable future," said student Todd Martin '10, who spoke at the ceremony.
 "Here in Vermont, we are grateful to have abundant forests that, if sustainably maintained and managed, can provide a renewable energy alternative to oil and coal for our electricity and heat production."

 Facts & Figures

-The biomass heating plant allows GMC to heat its 155 acres of campus buildings by using green woodchips, a sustainable and renewable local fuel source, and meet about 3.5% percent of GMC's electricity needs.
+The biomass heating plant allows GMC to heat over 85% of its campus by using green woodchips, a sustainable and renewable local fuel source, and meet about 3.5% percent of GMC's electricity needs.

 400 horsepower combined heat and power biomass facility.

 Behind Withey Hall near the tennis courts.

-Approximately $5.8 million with a payback period of 22 to 28 years.
+Approximately $5.8 million with a payback period of 22 years.

 Construction & Design:

 HP Cummings, a construction management firm out of Woodsville, NH, managed construction including the bid process.
 The architect was Smith-Alvarez-Sienkiewycz of Burlington.

 A Student Campus Greening Fund proposal fostered consensus for the new biomass plant, the most significant step in reducing GMC's carbon footprint.
 The proposal originated in a 2005 freshman honors seminar addressing peak oil.
 Students were concerned that the GMC heating plant burned number six fuel oil.
 Their class wrote a proposal to investigate converting to a biomass-fueled heating system: the study showed that the system would dramatically reduce carbon emissions while achieving significant energy cost savings.
 According to GMC's 2009 emissions inventory, 71 percent of campus greenhouse gases were generated from burning 230,000 gallons of number six fuel oil each year.

 Read more about student activism and this project as featured in a National Wildlife Federation 2009 Case Study.